halfaya/icfp2021/Lyrics.md

 Tuples and presheaves and closures and liftings\
 ML and types and commutative rings.\
 These are a few of my favorite things.

+Monad transformers and ...\
+Closures and erasures and termination measures\
+... that form commutative rings.\
+These are a few of my favorite things.